Michigan Assistance Program

 - Statewide Outreach

 All aspects of writing competitive proposals for R&D funding through the federal SBIR/STTR program are covered in a series of informative workshops led by seasoned consultants.
-The training covers all participating federal agencies, including the Department of Energy (DoE), National Science Foundation (NSF), Department of Defense (DoD), NASA, and the National Institutes of Health (NIH), as well as commercialization planning and grants and contracts management.
+The training covers all 11 participating federal agencies, including the Institutes of Health (NIH), National Science Foundation (NSF), Department of Defense (DoD), Department of Energy (DoE), NASA, etc., as well as commercialization planning and grants and contracts management.

 SBIR/STTR Proposal Development Assistance